 Because of the scoring tiles and strategy techniques used, this game has a high value of replay with endless outcome possibilities.
 Your 9-year-old is sure to have a great time building the strongest kingdom in all the Isle.

-- TILE PLACEMENT GAME: Isle of Skye is a multiple award-winning,...
+- BECOME RULER OF SCOTLAND: Isle of Skye is a multiple...

-- STRATEGY GAME: Isle of Skye is a classic tile-laying game where...
+- STRATEGY BOARD GAME: Isle of Skye is a classic tile-laying game...

 - CHALLENGING AND COMPETITIVE: Instantly recognizable to anyone...